 I, on the other hand, drew just one wing as a parabola on the body of the airplane.
 In other words, I’d started to move away from what I knew to be present to what I could actually see.

 Think back to school.
-There was always a kid or two that could draw far better than everyone else wasn’t there?
+There was always a kid in class that could draw far better than everyone else wasn’t there?
 I was one of those kids.
-I could draw but I couldn’t explain how I did it.
+I could draw, but I couldn’t explain how I did it.
 Indeed had no idea that it could be explained at all.
-I didn’t know why I was better than most kids.
+I didn’t know why I was better than my friends.

 It’s only by looking back can I appreciate what was happening.
 I had figured out how to cross-measure proportions to get a more accurate drawing.
 It’s a simple methodical approach that all draftsmen use.